g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 * Connect the LDP islands with ldp-tunneling in the LSPs
 * Make traffic policies using LSPs to select the path for specific destinations

-Now, let's configure the auto-bandwitdh feature in some LSPs!!!
-We'll configure this on the LSPs R1-R8-A, R8-R1-A, R4-R5-A e R5-R4-A.
+Next task: Auto-bandwidth!
+We'll set this up for LSPs R1-R8-A, R8-R1-A, R4-R5-A, and R5-R4-A.
-Here I am configuring in the R1, and we can repplicate on the other routers.
-For this function, we need to create a file and configure the auto-bandwidth knob, with this, the router will collect the average bandwitdh of the LSPs with auto-bandwidth configured, and will can change the bandidth signaled accordingly the necessity.
+I’m configuring this on R1 first.
+We need to enable statistics collection so the router can monitor the average usage and adjust the signaled bandwidth as needed.
 ```
 set protocols mpls statistics file auto-bw
 set protocols mpls statistics auto-bandwidth